How cold can a fig tree tolerate

 4. Creating microclimates: In regions with harsh winters, creating microclimates around fig trees can significantly enhance their chances of survival.
 This can be achieved by utilizing structures such as cold frames or hoop houses, which provide a controlled environment with increased warmth and protection.
 These structures trap heat and shield the tree from freezing temperatures, mimicking more favorable growing conditions.

-See also How long can you soak pumpkin seeds
+See also How long do loquat seeds take to germinate

 5. Pruning with caution: Pruning fig trees before the arrival of freezing temperatures is essential to remove any dead or damaged branches.
 However, it is crucial to exercise caution and avoid excessive pruning, as this can stimulate new growth that is vulnerable to frost damage.
 Pruning should be done in late winter or early spring, allowing the tree to recover and prepare for the upcoming cold season.